C-Kennelly/SpartanClashCore/README.md

 # What's New?
 This repository contains all the functionality of Spartan Clash, but rewritten in .NET Core.
 You'll see all new feature development happening in this repository.

 If you're curious about how the data gets pulled down and prepared for web consumption, you might take a look at the code in the [H5_DataPipeline repository](https://github.com/C-Kennelly/H5_DataPipeline).
+It's received a number of updates recently!